What Do Geodetic Surveyor Do?

 How many years of work experience do I need?

 The table below shows the approximate number of Geodetic Surveyors employed by various industries.

-Those interested in being a Geodetic Surveyor may also be interested in:
+Those thinking about becoming a Geodetic Surveyor might also be interested in the following careers:

 Are you already one of the many Geodetic Surveyor in the United States?
 If you’re thinking about changing careers, these fields are worth exploring:

 Image Credit: Mike1979 Russia via Creative Commons Attribution-Share Alike 3.0 Unported